AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 **To add custom parameters**

-1. In XCode, open the `BookingViewController.swift` file.
+1. In Android Studio, open the `BookingViewController.swift` file.
 This file is used by the Home screen.
 1. Import the Target VEC extension by adding `import ACPTargetVEC` beneath the existing import
 1. In the `viewDidLoad()` function, after the line with `super.viewDidLoad()` add the following code.
 This example code shows how mbox parameters, profile parameters, product (or entity) parameters, and order parameters can be added to the TargetVEC request.
 This example uses static values, while in your actual app you would want to use dynamic variables to populate the values.
 And of course, you would only want to populate the parameters that are related to the view: